 The insurance companies are licensed to do business in a particular state to provide the insurance to residents of a particular state.
 As described above, each of these companies have to provide the minimum coverage as mandated by the state.
 These are called domestic health insurance companies such as Aetna, Cigna, United HealthCare, Blue Cross Blue Shield, etc.; they are considered "admitted" or "licensed" by the particular state.

-Surplus lines insurance companies are able to take customers whom regular domestic health insurance compannies cannot insure, they are not subject to all the conditions of the particular state department of insurance.
+Surplus lines insurance companies are able to take customers whom regular domestic health insurance companies cannot insure, they are not subject to all the conditions of the particular state department of insurance.
 The National Association of Insurance Commissioners (NAIC) maintains a list of eligible surplus lines carriers who they have determined to be reasonable and stable companies.
-Lloyd's (Atlas plans, Inbound plans, etc.), Sirius International (IMG plans such Visitors Care, Patriot America etc.) are included in the list of such eligible surplus lines companies.
-Please note that NAIC maintains such a list for the protection of their own residents and not really for tourists to USA.
-However, most of such companies provide insurance to high risk U.S. residents, U.S. residents traveling abroad as well as visitors to the U.S., you can rely on such list to get visitors insurance from a good company.
+Lloyd's (Atlas plans, Liaison plans, etc.), Sirius International (IMG plans such Patriot International etc.) are included in the list of such eligible surplus lines companies.
+Please note that NAIC maintains such a list for the protection of their own residents and not really for people traveling to foreign countries.
+However, most of such companies provide insurance to high risk U.S. residents, U.S. residents traveling abroad as well as visitors to the U.S., you can rely on such a list to obtain travel insurance from a good company.